bncmn/cypress-bot/README.md

 /roll <max> <min>
 /teamsplit <size>
 /yvr
+/randquote
 ```
 These are implemented as application commands (or "slash commands").<br>
-`/yvr` is purpose-built for my own personal server.
+`/yvr` and `/randquote` are purpose-built for my own personal server.

 ---
 Last Updated: 2022/12/25 15:06 PST